 The Tunica County Sheriff’s Office will be out in full force for the Drive Sober or Get Pulled Over blitz.
 Various checkpoints and saturations will be set up to detain those who choose to drink and drive and hopefully deter others from drinking and driving.

 Sheriff KC Hamp encourages everyone to enjoy this holiday period.
 Please remember that the law requires you to be 21 years of age to consume alcoholic beverages.
-Be safe and Happy New Year.
+Be safe and have a Merry Christmas and a Happy New Year.